-language learning has never been this easy especially with the proliferation of web technologies and mobile apps that enable learners to learn a new language right from the comforts of their own places.
-From automated language softwares to online tutors available 24/7, learning a new language is no longer a matter of resources availability but rather a will availability.
+Language learning has never been this easy especially with the proliferation of web technologies and mobile apps that enable learners to learn a new language right from the comforts of their own places.
+From automated language softwares to online tutors available 24/7, learning a new language is no longer a matter of the availability and accessibility of resources but rather a question of will and motivation.

 There is now an abundance of digital materials to use in your language class to enhance your language teaching.
 More importantly, these resources could also be used by students independently to pick up a new language at their own convenient pace.
-We have already featured a collection of Android and iPad apps to use for this purpose and today we are sharing with you what we think are the best platforms for learning a new language.
+We have already featured a collection of Android, iPad apps, and Chrome extension to use for this purpose and today we are sharing with you what we think are the best platforms for learning a new language.
 Check them out below and share with us your feedback.
 Enjoy

 1- Duolingo and Duolingo for Schools